Servitude et grandeur militaires: Component stories

 The frame-narrator, writing from the standpoint of 1815, recounts events that occurred in 1797.
-This story told in the first person has as its frame Louis XVIII of France’s retreat to Ghent; it encloses the récit (flashback) of the battalion commander, who in earlier life had been a naval captain.
+This story told in the first person has as its frame Louis XVIII’s retreat to Ghent; it encloses the récit (flashback) of the battalion commander, who in earlier life had been a naval captain.
 Laurette, a child-bride, accompanies her husband when, in the custody of the naval captain, the young man is sentenced to be deported to French Guiana by order of the French Directory.
 A letter sealed with a large red seal, not to be opened until part way through the voyage, sentences the young man to death.
 The young man is shot on the cathead of the ship.
 His widow loses her reason and is cared for by the battalion commander, who resigns from the naval service to become a soldier and who takes her with him on his campaigns in a small cart pulled by a mule.
 Laurette dies three days after the commander is killed at the Battle of Waterloo.